 "Only by extending our political and social thought beyond humanity can we build a a world where all life will flourish.
 That is the heart of compassionate politics."

 - Jordan Reichert

-Public policy that reflects the values, needs, and diversity of Victoria.
+Public policy that reflects the values, needs, and diversity of Canada.

 Born and raised in Victoria, B.C., Jordan is a mental health and addictions worker, animal advocate, and community organizer in his home town.
 In the fall of 2015, he ran in the Canadian federal election in Victoria, B.C. for the Animal Protection Party of Canada.